isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 # Author Bio

 Dr. Isaac T. Petersen is an Assistant Professor at the University of Iowa.
-He completed his Bachelor of Arts in Psychology and French at the University of Texas, his Ph.D. in Psychology at Indiana University, and his clinical psychology internship from the University of Pittsburgh Medical Center Western Psychiatric Hospital.
+He completed his Bachelor of Arts in Psychology and French at the University of Texas, his Ph.D. in Psychology at Indiana University, and his clinical psychology internship from Western Psychiatric Hospital at the University of Pittsburgh Medical Center.

 Dr. Petersen is a licensed clinical psychologist with expertise in developmental psychopathology.
 His clinical expertise is in training parents how to deal with difficult children.